-You must implement product variables in Analytics with the necessary attributes that are required for Target Recommendations.
+Implement product variables in Analytics with the necessary attributes that are required for Target Recommendations.

 Analytics data is sent via a daily feed.
-Behavioral results will take up to 24 hours to be reflected within recommendations results on your site.
+Behavioral results can take up to 24 hours to be reflected within recommendations results on your site.
 As with all Recommendations criteria settings, this data source can and should be tested.

-For quick decision making on which data source is to be used, if there is a lot of organic data generated every day by users, and not much dependency required on historic data, then using a Target mbox as the behavioral data source can be a good fit.
+For quick decision making on which data source is to be used, if there is much organic data generated every day by users, and not much dependency required on historic data, then using a Target mbox as the behavioral data source can be a good fit.
 In cases of less availability of organic data generated recently, if you want to bank upon Analytics data, then the using Analytics as the behavioral data source is a good fit.

 Now it is time to map these variables on Target side for continuous supply of behavioral data.

 In Target, click Recommendations, then click the Feeds tab.